tabbie-hash/Final_project_507/README.md

 In order to re-run the program, please delete the database and csv file created from the folder and run the program again.

 Libraries required:

-from bs4 import BeautifulSoup
+from bs4 import BeautifulSoup;
-import requests
+import requests;
-import json
+import json;
-import pandas as pd
+import pandas as pd;
-import csv
+import csv;
-import os
+import os;
-import sqlite3 as sqlite
+import sqlite3 as sqlite;
-from sqlite3 import Error
+from sqlite3 import Error;
-import sqlite3
+import sqlite3;
-import sys
+import sys;
-import plotly.graph_objects as go
+import plotly.graph_objects as go;